The World of Playing Cards Logo

 Although the divinatory aspect of tarot didn't became popular until the 18th century, alchemical, astrological and hermetic imagery did appear in some earlier tarocchi decks because it was a part of the imaginary repertoire of the time.
 It is rewarding to investigate these mysteries for their own sake, but they were not necessarily intended to be part of the original game.

-But there are some interesting exceptions in which the symbolism may constitute a metaphysical system.
+But there are some interesting examples in which the symbolism may constitute a metaphysical system.
 The Guildhall Library Tarocchi cards (shown below) believed to have been painted during the 15th century contain curious symbols and iconography.
 The knave of clubs shows a hunting scene, and in Platonic philosophy hunting was reckoned to develop moral strength and virility.
 The World card shows the New Jerusalem centered on the rebuilt Holy Temple.
 The black and white chequered floor tiles on the ace of cups, like in Masonic lodges, suggests the dualistic nature of the material realm upon which we must rebuild the spiritual life through practising higher moral virtues.
 The ace of swords (or Sun) suggests the idea that the endless cycles of birth and rebirth can be penetrated by spiritual wisdom.
 And we can also observe that the suit symbols were batons, cups, swords… and probably coins…

 Guildhall Library Tarocchi Cards

 Above: the 4 "Guildhall Library Tarocchi Cards" from the Worshipful Company of Makers of Playing Cards collection of historic playing cards.
 Hand-painted and gilded by an illuminator, these cards are reckoned to be two pairs of cards from two different decks owing to differences in their size.
-The Guildhall catalogue records both pairs as having been found in an old chest in Seville (Spain).
+The Guildhall catalogue records both pairs as having been found in an old chest in Seville (Spain) suggesting the possibility of Sephardim Jewish influences.
 The Page of Batons has a Spanish-type club and is not holding his suit symbol as is common in all known Italian cards.
 The cards have no titles or numerals, so their sequence or hierarchy was presumably already known by the players.
 [Images by kind permission of the Worshipful Company of Makers of Playing Cards Collection and the London Metropolitan Archives, City of London Corporation].
 Another similar example are the so-called 'Goldschmidt Cards' (a Google search will find some images.
 Also see Hoffmann, 1973).

 Hand-Painted Tarocchi cards, North Italy, 1475-1500